-The PTP Input Reference Port is used to supply a local source clock when in the PTP Master mode.
+The PTP Input Reference Port is used to supply a local source clock.
 It is responsible for selecting the reference source which should be used to drive the rate of the local timebase.
 The selection is controlled by host code.
-The PTP Input Reference Port accepts up to 8 input clock signals.
+The PTP Input Reference Port accepts up to 2 input clock signals.
 They can be independent signals and can operate at individual frequencies, but they must obey the following rule:

-Input Freq = $k 2^n$, where 0 <= n <= 5 and 1 <= $k <= 2^32$ (upper limit of 170 MHz)
+Input Freq = $k 2^n$, where $0 \le n \le 5$ and $1 \le k \le 2^3$ (upper limit of 170 MHz)

-(For example, for an input frequency of 2.048 MHz, k would be 64,000 and n would be 5, so $64,000 \times 2^{5} = 2,048,000$).
+(For example, for an input frequency of 2.048 MHz, k would be 64,000 and n would be 5, so $64,000 \times 2^5 = 2,048,000$).

 Under software control, one of the active inputs will be selected and passed to the Frequency and Time Generator to control the rate of change of the local timebase.
-If the input clock signal is a telecom-rate clock (or an integer multiple of 8 kHz) and is expected to contain significant levels of wander noise.

 Whatever its rate, the input clock signal or a clock derived from the input clock signal is supplied to the Frequency and Time Generator to control the rate of change of the local timebase.
 If the Master is to provide a frequency delivery service, there is no need to align the local timebase to any external timebase and its epoch will be the beginning of the PTP timebase (in other words, the first timestamp generated after power-on will indicate 1st January 1970, whatever the actual time and date).